-Define a clear, compelling organizational identity that reflects who/what the association represents and that effectively focuses its programs, services and activities.
+Define a clear, compelling organizational identity that reflects who/what the association represents and that effectively focuses its programs, services

 Condition: As the legal industry has changed, so too, has ALA’s membership, member and business partner needs, and ALA’s role in the profession.
 As we have tried to respond, our identity has become unclear.

 Change: To develop a clear, compelling and well-recognized organizational identity.